Is Cedarville's M.Ed. program accredited?

 Do I need a bachelor's degree in education to be admitted to the M.Ed. program?

-No. A baccalaureate (bachelor's) degree in education is preferred.
+No. A bachelor's degree in education is preferred.
 However, applicants with a bachelor's degree in another discipline, and who satisfy the M.Ed. admission requirements, may be conditionally admitted into the M.Ed. program.

 What kind of learning experiences will I encounter in the M.Ed. program?